-Her biggest beef is not with the border-crossers but with the officers who frequently hassle her and other people in town, “trying to act like heroes,” she said.
+Her biggest beef is not with the border-crossers, but with the officers who frequently hassle her and other people in town, “trying to act like heroes,” she said.

-She has caught Border Patrol agents peering into neighbors’ windows.
+She has caught Border Patrol agents peeping into neighbors’ windows.
 Residents out for a walk get stopped and asked for identification, mistaken for migrants.
 She’s watched officers arrest migrants on her property, and felt compelled to allow a warrantless search for drugs in her home a few years ago.